min2ha/ukwa-site/content/target/30570/index.en.md

   "start_date": "2015-09-18T10:00:00Z"
 }

-# Institute of Latin American Studies: School of Advanced Studies, University of London

 Official website of the Institute of Latin American Studies, part of the School of Advanced Study, University of London.